ReehaKhan/Image-Classification-Using-SIFT-BOVW-SVM-and-Random-Forests/README.md

 ## Data Sets
 Two Data Sets have been used in this task.
 1. The first dataset contains object images with 4 classes: Soccer Ball, Accordion, Dollar Bill, and MotorBike.
 The train set and test set has already been split.
 The train set contains 14 images per class making a total of 56 images, and the test set contains 2 images per class making a total of 8 images.
 2. The second dataset contains a total of 3670 flowers images with 5 classes: daisy (633 images), dandelion (898 images), roses (641 images), sunflowers (699 images), and tulips (799 images).
-The train set and test set is split by using the train\textunderscore test\textunderscore split function from sklearn.
+The train set and test set is split by using the train_test_split function from sklearn.
-\end{itemize}

 ## Results
 The evaluation metrics used are Accuracy score, F1 score, true positive rate (TPR), and false positive rate (FPR).
 The classifiers are Support Vector Machines (SVM) and Random Forests (RF).